GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

 following for beginners:

 - git commandline tool
-  - for running "git commands" with
+  - for running "git commands"
 - Git SCM (source code management) format
-  - Git repositories are directories of this format
+  - git repositories are directories of this format
 - Github
   - projects are hosted at this publicly accessible collaboration platform which is built around Git repositories